rly-dev/ssdl/README.md

 ## TUI Preview

-The interface is built with a custom TUI engine for a seamless experience:
+The interface is built with a custom TUI engine for a seamless user experience:

 ```
   ███████╗███████╗██████╗ ██╗